 Fresh cut coreopsis flowers make a beautiful addition to any arrangement.
 For long-lasting blooms, cut stems at an angle and remove any leaves below the water line.

 Keep the container clean, and switch the water out every other day.
 Adding a few drops of bleach helps keep the water clear.

 Finally, keep the arrangement out of direct sun and away from open windows, heating vents, or fans.
 Putting the arrangement in the fridge at night can also help to keep cut flowers fresh longer.

-Coreopsis Flowers FAQ:
+Coreopsis Flowers FAQs:

 Are coreopsis annuals or perennials?

 There are about 80 species of coreopsis.
-Many grow as annuals or perennials, depending on the species and climate zone with many growing wild across North America.
+Many grow as annuals or perennials, depending on the species and climate zone, with many growing wild across North America.

 Do bees like coreopsis?